-- 7.1.2 The Extra Duty Stipend Schedule, Appendix C-1 shall be amended to reflect any changes made to Appendices B-1, B-3, B-4, B-5 and B-8.
-Any CIF sanctioned and TVUSD Board of Trustees approved sports teams requiring coaches will be automatically included on the Extra Duty Stipend Schedule, Appendix C-1 or C-2. - 7.1.2.1 The stipend and extra-duty percentages referenced in Appendix C-1 and C-2, shall be calculated based on the Stipend/Extra Duty Base, which will be indexed to applicable future compensation increases.
-Effective July 1, 2019, the Stipend/Extra Duty Base shall be \$50,069. - 7.1.3 Unit members will be paid twelfthly. - 7.1.4 Special Education unit members referenced in Section 5.6.1.3 shall receive an annual stipend in the amount of \$1,500 to be paid twelfthly in accordance with Section 5.6.1.2. - 7.1.5 The District and the Association negotiations teams shall form an Ad-Hoc Budget Committee.
+- 7.1.1 Effective July 1, 2021, the District shall increase the salary schedule as follows: All cells shall be increased by 4.3%, with the exception of Column D, Step 25, which shall be increased by 5.0%. - Effective July 1, 2022, the District shall increase the salary schedule as follows: All cells shall be increased by 6.26%.
+Each longevity/professional growth increment shall be increased by 1%. - 7.1.2 The Extra Duty Stipend Schedule, Appendix C-1 shall be amended to reflect any changes made to Appendices B-1, B-3, B-4, B-5 and B-8.
+Any CIF sanctioned and TVUSD Board of Trustees approved sports teams requiring coaches will be automatically included on the Extra Duty Stipend Schedule, Appendix C-1 or C-2.
+Effective November 15, 2021, the Staff/Curriculum Development rate shall be increased from \$39.00 per hour to \$50.00 per hour and the Class Overage rate shall be increased from \$2.25 to \$3.00. - 7.1.2.1 The stipend and extra-duty percentages referenced in Appendix C-1 and C-2, shall be calculated based on the Stipend/Extra Duty Base, which will be indexed to applicable future compensation increases.
+Effective July 1, 2022, the Stipend/Extra Duty Base shall be \$57,630. - 7.1.3 Unit members will be paid twelfthly.

+- 7.1.4 Special Education unit members referenced in Section 5.6.1.3 shall receive an annual stipend in the amount of \$1,500 to be paid twelfthly in accordance with Section 5.6.1.2. - 7.1.5 The District and the Association negotiations teams shall form an Ad-Hoc Budget Committee.
 The Committee will collaborate in an effort to reach consensus regarding a recommendation for compensation to the Association and District negotiation teams.
 In order to achieve this goal, the Committee shall collaboratively analyze the budget.
 The result of the Committee meetings will be reported to the negotiations teams irrespective of whether consensus is reached.
 The Committee will adopt and amend by-laws that govern their committee.